Thomas Swann: Governor of Maryland

 In 1867, the General Assembly of Maryland nominated Swann to succeed John A. J. Creswell to the United States Senate.
 But, Radical Republicans had gained control of the Congress in 1867, and refused to allow Swann admission to the Senate because he had switched parties.
 The Democrats in Maryland began to fear that, if Swann left, the Maryland lieutenant governor, a Radical Republican, might place Maryland under a military, Reconstruction government and temporarily disfranchise whites who had served in the Confederacy.
 Also, they did not want to lose reforms made by Swann with other voting rights.
 Rather than fight the Radicals in Congress to gain a seat, Swann was convinced by Democrats to remain as governor and turn down the Senate seat.

 Swann supported internal improvements to state infrastructure, especially after the war, and he is credited with greatly improving the facilities at the Baltimore Port and Harbor.
 He also encouraged immigration, and the immediate emancipation of slaves following the War.
 By 1860, 49% of blacks in Maryland were already free, giving them a substantial position and economic strength in the years following the war.

 U.S. Congressional career and final years

 In 1868, Swann was elected to Congress from Maryland's 3rd congressional district, gaining re-election and serving until 1873.
 With redistricting changes, he was elected in 1873 from Maryland's 4th congressional district, serving three terms until 1879.
 In the United States Congress, Swann was chairman of the Committee on Foreign Affairs (Forty-fourth and Forty-fifth Congresses).

 Personal life

 Swann married twice.
-In 1843, his first wife, the former Elizabeth Gilmer Sherlock (1814-1876), bore a daughter, Elizabeth Gilmer Swann, who was their only child to reach adulthood.
-In 1878, the widower married Josephine Ward Thomson, daughter of Representative ("Congressman") Aaron Ward and widow of U.S. Senator John Renshaw Thomson, but they had no children.
+In 1843, he and his first wife, Elizabeth Gilmer Sherlock (1814-1876), had a daughter, Elizabeth Gilmer Swann, who was their only child to reach adulthood.
+In 1878, the widower married Josephine Ward Thomson, daughter of Representative ("Congressman") Aaron Ward and widow of U.S. Senator John Renshaw Thomson; they had no children.